Naval Base San Diego

-Naval Base San Diego, also known as 32nd Street Naval Station, is the second largest surface ship base of the United States Navy and is located in San Diego, California.
-Naval Base San Diego is the principal homeport of the Pacific Fleet, consisting of over 50 ships and over 150 tenant commands.
+Naval Base San Diego is a United States Navy base in San Diego, California.
+It is the world's second largest surface ship naval base.
+Naval Base San Diego is the principal homeport of the United States Pacific Fleet, consisting of over 50 ships and over 150 tenant commands.
 The base is composed of 13 piers stretched over 1600 acre of land and 326 acre of water.
 The total on base population is over 24,000 military personnel and over 10,000 civilians.

 History

 The 1600 acre of land on which the Naval Base sits today was occupied in 1918 by a coalition of concrete ship building firms known as the Emergency Fleet Corporation, under the single company name Pacific Marine Construction.
 But Pacific Marine began to lose profits with the conclusion of World War I, and negotiated a return of the land back to the City of San Diego.
 Meanwhile, the Navy was exploring the small tract of land to establish a west coast ship repair facility and moved on the opportunity to acquire the land.
 By 1920, the Navy and the Emergency Fleet Corporation had negotiated the transfer of land improvements to the United States Navy.
 Still, three obstacles stood in the way of a Navy repair facility: the coalition company, Schofield Engineering Co., still retained an option to purchase the existing plant; a local shipping board had not granted permission for more construction; and finally, Congress had not yet passed an appropriations bill to authorize funds to begin work.

 Nevertheless, by June 1920, Congress passed the appropriations bill- $750,000 of which was earmarked for the navy repair base.
 With the money appropriated, Schofield still delayed in releasing their option on the land.
 At the time, Admiral Roger Welles, then Commandant of the 11th Naval District, had grown weary of Schofield's delaying tactics and threatened to pull stakes and establish a repair base in San Pedro, Los Angeles, California.

 His threats worked.
 On 21 February 1921, Welles assumed formal custody of the property.
 In May 1921, Commander H.N.
 Jensen, Commanding Officer of the repair tender USS Prairie, was directed to moor at the site to establish repair operations.
 On 23 February 1922, acting Secretary of the Navy Theodore Roosevelt Jr. issued General Order 78 establishing the facility as the U.S. Destroyer Base, San Diego.

 During its first years in commission, the base grew rapidly as repair facilities expanded, torpedo and radio schools were established, and more shops were constructed.
 During 1924, the base decommissioned 77 destroyers and commissioned seven.

 By 1937, the Destroyer Base had added two additional tracts of land and by then, its 29 buildings and other improvements amounted to a cost of more than $3.2 million.